 The front matter tells us the illustrator, Judith Cowell, is a perfectionist and spent two years working studiously on the watercolours of this book.
 As you’d expect, they’re worthy of framing.

 Perhaps this is why Cowell seems to have produced only two books in her lifetime.
-I suspect you can find more of her artwork here.

-STORY WORLD OF THE USELESS DONKEYS
+SETTING OF THE USELESS DONKEYS

 This storybook world is something between English and Australian.
 I couldn’t decide whether the author was Australian or English, in fact, so wasn’t surprised to look her up and find she was English born but spent most of her life in Australia.